MLH/mlh-hackathon-organizer-guide/vision.md

 Hosting your hackathon later in the semester gives you time to learn from previous hackathons.
 Also, momentum builds throughout Hackathon Season, so it may become more advantageous to do your hackathon later.

-Definitely take your team to another hackathon as yours approaches.
+**Take your team to another hackathon** as yours approaches.
 Offer to volunteer.
 Take notes.
 It’s significantly easier to identify where things may go wrong before your event rather than on-the-fly. _If you want your team to feel more comfortable under pressure, throwing a hackathon later in the semester of academic year definitely makes sense._

 **Winter** presents a whole host of tradeoffs, especially if you have buses coming in from other schools.
 Expect delays -- buses and flights will inevitably be affected by the weather.
 If you go to a school in the South, throwing a hackathon in Winter could give you a huge advantage.
 Students want to travel away from the cold to sunny, warm places.